Armistice and axe murders: Korea's DMZ summit site full of diplomatic, military history

 Seoul officials estimate the North operates about 160 guard posts, and the South has 60.

-A senior defence ministry official said a joint operation is “not impossible” as the two militaries worked together to withdraw some guard posts in the early 2000s.
+A senior defense ministry official said a joint operation is “not impossible” as the two militaries worked together to withdraw some guard posts in the early 2000s.

-“If we can discuss that, it’s going to be a meaningful first step” to demilitarise the zone, the official told reporters.
+“If we can discuss that, it’s going to be a meaningful first step” to demilitarize the zone, the official told reporters.

 The DMZ is also littered with landmines planted over the decades - as many as 970,000 in the southern part of the DMZ alone, according to Landmine and Cluster Munition Monitor, a Geneva-based civic group.